Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Definitions

 Suppose that $k$ is larger than the arity of every relation in the signature of $\rel X$ and $\rel A$.
 If there exists a non-trivial $k$-strategy $H$ from $\rel X$ to $\rel A$, then it is folklore and easy to prove that $\rel X$ is singleton arc consistent with respect to $\rel A$, where one can take $D_x=H_x$ for all $x\in X$ and $D'_y=\{b \mid (a,b)\in H_{x,y}\}$ for all $a\in D_x$ and $y\in X$.

-Finally, $(\rel A,\rel B)$ is said to have width $k$ if every instance $\rel X$ admitting a non-trivial $k$-strategy to $\rel A$ admits a homomorphism to $\rel B$; similarly, we say that $(\rel A,\rel B)$ is solvable by singleton arc consistency if every instance singleton arc consistent with respect to $\rel A$ admits a homomorphism to $\rel B$.
+Finally, $(\rel A,\rel B)$ is said to have width $k$ if every instance $\rel X$ admitting a non-trivial $k$-strategy to $\rel A$ admits a homomorphism to $\rel B$; we say $(\rel A,\rel B)$ is solvable by local consistency if it has width $k$ for some $k$; similarly, we say that $(\rel A,\rel B)$ is solvable by singleton arc consistency if every instance singleton arc consistent with respect to $\rel A$ admits a homomorphism to $\rel B$.